wuzhengy/TAU/Data Item.md

+* Image
+  * Image will be retrofit mobile phone display, the default is to fitting 1/3 of phone screen.
+We use progressive image CDT to present pictures in 5k data, which is 5 immutable data item linked list.
+If user want more clarity of the image, they can gossip more data from community.

+<br><br>

 Mutable Item has the immutable key of the target data, which could be either a demanding or a publishing of block, transaction or message
 Immutable Data type: 0 - block, 1 - transaction, 2 - text, 3 - image
 vertical links; horizontal links; pubkey; extention link;